Department of Electrical Engineering and Computer Science

 CSEN 4340 Computer Security 3 SCH (3-0)

-Theory and practice of computer secuirty.
+Theory and practice of computer security.
 Cryptographic tools used to provide security, such as shared key encryption, public key encryption, key exchange, and digital signature, with application to security in computer programs, operating systems, database management systems, and networks.
 Prerequisite: CSEN 4320.

 CSEN 4360 Cloud Computing 3 SCH (3-0)